ForumMagnum/ForumMagnum/README.md

 psql -f ./schema/accepted_schema.sql
 ```

+TODOs:

+* You won't have any database settings yet.
+TODO: add instructions.
+* You won't be able to run migrations yet.
+TODO: fix migrations so they can be
+  run from a fresh start.

 ### Creating branch-specific development databases

 When developing features that require changing database schemas, it can be